ryleighnewman/Automating-Flashcard-Creation-for-Anki-Using-ChatGPT/README.md

 ```

 ![Screenshot 1](images/1.png)
 ### Step 2: Gather Screenshots, Send to ChatGPT
 - Begin by taking screenshots of the textbook pages.
 You can include the entire page, no need to crop it.
 - I find it easier to do one at a time.
 So take a screenshot, drag it into ChatGPT, have it make the table... repeat.

 ![Screenshot 2](images/2.png)
+- This is the response after hitting 'send,' sending a single page from an organic chemistry textbook.
 - **IMPORTANT: ChatGPT cannot yet handle entire PDFs.
 It is best to do individual page screenshots.
 It will hallucinate and leave out information.**

 ### Step 3: Paste Content in Microsoft Excel